r3volution11/material-theme-alfred/README.md

 Based on the most epic theme for Visual Studio Code made by @equinusocio, [Material Theme](https://github.com/equinusocio/vsc-material-theme).

-There are two styles available: Normal (compact) and Big Sur style which appears in the image above.
+There are two styles available: Regular (compact) and Big Sur style which appears in the image above.

 And there are 5 themes: Default, Darker, Lighter, Ocean and Palenight.